What Expenses Can Be Claimed as Input Tax Credit ITC?

 Common Credit in ITC

-A company may get capital goods, input commodities, and input services from outside sources.
-Additionally, the items and services brought in may be employed for either private or commercial purposes.
-Under GST, the aggregate input tax credit offered on all such purchases is referred to as Proportionate Credit or Common Credit.
-The taxpayer is not eligible to claim credit for inputs utilised for private purposes.
-Thus, the common credit should be applied proportionately when paying the production tax liability.
+A company may acquire capital goods, input commodities, and services from outside sources.
+Additionally, it may use the items and services acquired for private or commercial purposes.
+Under GST, businesses know the aggregate input tax credit on all such purchases as Proportionate Credit or Common Credit.
+The taxpayer cannot claim credit for inputs utilised for private purposes.
+Therefore, you should apply the standard credit when paying the production tax liability.

-The common credit can be utilised under two fundamental criteria:
+Utilise the standard credit under two fundamental criteria:

-1. ITC is permitted only for commercial purposes.
-ITC cannot be claimed for the personal use of goods and services.
+1. You can use ITC only for commercial purposes, not for personal use of goods and services.

 How to Calculate ITC?

-Let’s consider an example to understand better how the input tax credit is calculated.
+Let’s consider an example to understand better how to calculate the input tax credit.

-To claim ITC, a few conditions are laid out in Section 16 of the CGST Act.
+Section 16 of the CGST Act outlines a few conditions for claiming ITC.
 These conditions are as follows:

 The following are the eligibility criteria for the input tax credit: